 - Bill Murray plays himself in Fact Checkers Unit.

 - In The Cult of Scratchwood, both Matt Alden-Farrow and Bren Tenkage play fictionalized versions of themselves (though Alden-Farrow is only referred to as "Matt" in the show proper).

-- Kevin Baugh, president of the micronation Molossia, appeared as himself (and his alter ego Fritz von Baugh), in the That Guy with the Glasses second year anniversary special, Kickassia.
+- Kevin Baugh, president of the micronation Molossia, appeared as himself (and his alter ego Fritz von Baugh), in the Channel Awesome second year anniversary special, Kickassia.

 - In Agents of Cracked, the two main characters are authors and editors of Cracked playing themselves.
 Dan O'Brien apparently plays a nerdier version of himself, when Michael Swaim plays a kinda weird, sociopathic version of himself.

 - Nyx Crossing's main trio is Josh, Frank, and Clint... played by Josh Medlock, Frank Levering, and Clint Bailey.

 - On Cinema: A lot of the people who appear on the show, especially if they make more than one appearance, including TimHeidecker, GreggTurkington, Mark Proksch and Joe Estevez though they tend to play fictionalized versions of themselves.

 - The Cry of Mann: All of the Tanking Mann guests, being Sam Weiner, Taylor McCormic, and Casper Kelly, were playing fictionalized versions of themselves.